Uniform and Equipment

 Hair must be neat and respectable, with no extremes of style.
 Hair should:

-- not be shaved any shorter than a hairdresser’s number 3
+- Not be shaved any shorter than a hairdresser’s number 2

-- be no longer than the top of the shirt collar
+- If any longer than the top of the shirt collar, it must be tied back with a simple, plain band

-- not be tied back by fashion accessories such as Alice bands etc.
+- No fashion accessories such as Alice bands etc.

 Equipment